 Looking to start running...?
 If the answer is yes, then this program is for you.
-Starting in early in January each year we will be running a a (free) 10 week program organised by qualified run leaders, aimed at getting you up to a 5k distance.
+Starting on the 8th January 2019 we will be running a a (free) 8 week program organised by qualified run leaders, aimed at getting you up to a 5k distance.
 Having achieved this milestone, we then encourage you to join the club to continue your running journey, whether that is going further, faster or just getting out more regularly.

 If you are interested in finding out more, then please speak to one of our members at any Tuesday or Thursday evening session, or alternatively contact Ian Edge for more information.